tuoku/PlaneTracker/README.md

 * Tap a plane to see information about the plane and its flight, including an image of the actual aircraft
 * Save planes as favorites and check where they're flying later
 * See information about planes flying around you simply by pointing your phone at them
-* See which planes are currently flying at the fastest speeds in the world, which are flying the highest and more

 ## Getting started
 1. Clone this repository or download the .zip